 - Many people with UTIs do not require treatment to make symptoms go away, although they may be uncomfortable during the waiting period.
 However, there is a risk of the infection spreading, so treating a UTI quickly is your best option.

-- There are many people who are simply more prone to getting UTIs than others, often because of other health issues.
-Having a couple of infections that are close together shouldn’t cause you panic, however if you have 3 or more within six doctors, tell your doctor.
+- Not so.
+Many people are simply more prone than others to getting UTIs, often because of other health issues.
+Having a of infections that are close together shouldn’t cause you panic, however if you have 3 or more within six months, tell your doctor.

-If you already are susceptible, your doctor can give you more recommendations on how to prevent UTIs in the future.
+If feel you have UTI symptoms or continuous episodes, visit your family provider or one of our specialists for recommendations on how to prevent UTIs in the future.